Oleksandr Korniyenko: Student and youth work

+Since 2004 till 2005 he had been holding a position of a spokesperson of the student strike committee during the Orange Revolution.
+From 2005 till 2010, he was a leader of the all-Ukrainian youth organization Union of Initiative Youth.
+During the period since 2013 till 2014 he had been a participant in the Revolution of Dignity.
+From 2016 till 2018 he took part in the GoCamp initiative by GoGlobal (language volunteers from all over the world to Ukraine).
+In 2016 Korniyenko founded NGO Youth Projects Exchange.

 Political activity

 From 2005 till 2006, Korniyenko was a Deputy Chair of the youth wing of the Reforms and Order party (right-wing liberals).
 Then, in 2009 he became a member of the Front for Change party (centrist) being a volunteer for 2 years.
-Later, he worked as a consultant to the Secretariat (Christian Democrats) in DemAlliance Party for two years till 2017.
+Later, he worked as a consultant to the Secretariat in DemAlliance Party (Christian Democrats) for two years till 2017.
 In 2018 Korniyenko joined the Servant of the People party (ALDE member), ZeTeam (the team of Volodymyr Zelenskyi).
 In 2019, he became a Head of the election headquarters of the Servant of the People political party as well as an MP candidate from the party of the same name in the 2019 parliamentary elections, No. 7 on the list.
 In July 2019, he was elected MP of Ukraine, IX convocation.
 From August 2019 till October 2021 Korniyenko was the First Deputy Head of the mono-majority faction – "Servant of the People" – in the Verkhovna Rada of Ukraine, the Head of the Subcommittee on the Organization of State Power of the Verkhovna Rada of Ukraine Committee on State Building, Local Governance, Regional and Urban Development.
 During the period from November 2019 till November 2021 he was the Head of the Servant of the People (ALDE member) party.
 Since October 19, 2021, Korniyenko has held the position of the First Deputy Speaker of the Verkhovna Rada of Ukraine.

 International activity

-Korniyenko is a Co-chair of the NATO-Ukraine Interparliamentary Council (UNIC).
-He holds the position of Head of the Delegation of the Verkhovna Rada of Ukraine to the Inter-Parliamentary Union (IPU) as well as a position of Head of the Delegation of the Verkhovna Rada of Ukraine to the Interparliamentary Assembly of the Association of Southeast Asian Nations (ASEAN).
-Korniyenko works to deepen inter-parliamentary cooperation in the Global South, in particular with the countries of Southeast Asia.